 define( 'DB_COLLATE', '' );

-Make sure to replace ‘your_password_here’ with the password you set for the MySQL user in the previous step.
-This configuration file tells WordPress how to connect to the MySQL database container.
+Remember to swap ‘your_password_here’ with the actual password you defined for MySQL’s user authentication in the recent procedure.
+The configuration file reveals to WordPress how it can access the MySQL database container.

 Code: